adaptivestone/framework-documentation/docs/05-models.md

 :::

-The model uses a class with statics and provides auto-typing for each model.
-There are also TypeScript helpers to extract types from the model class.
+The model uses a class with static methods and properties, providing auto-typing for each model.
+TypeScript helpers are also available to extract types from the model class.

 ## Lifecycle

-The framework can do the following for you:
+The framework can do the following:

 1. Load model files
 2. Initialize model files

-There are internal options to do this (see the Commands section).
-It is mostly used in commands where you can skip initializing the model or load the model but not initialize it (there are a few use cases, mostly for type generation).
+There are internal options for this (see the Commands section), which are mostly used in commands where you can skip model initialization or load the model without initializing it.
+This is useful in a few use cases, primarily for type generation.

-Under normal conditions, the framework will scan the model folder and load all models with the inheritance process.
+Under normal conditions, the framework scans the `model` folder and loads all models using the inheritance process.

-This is mostly needed to avoid model 'circular dependency'.
+This is primarily to avoid model 'circular dependencies.'

 ## Base Model

-Base model is a core for you model.
-It take care of structure and init model.
+The base model is the core of your models.
+It handles their structure and initialization.
-We have provided typescript examply, but you can ignore types if you want to you JavaScript only.
+We have provided a TypeScript example, but you can ignore the types if you only want to use JavaScript.
-Types is a fully optional
+Using types is fully optional.

 ```ts
 import { BaseModel } from "@adaptivestone/framework/modules/BaseModel.js";